John-Titor/os9-m68k-ports/README.md

 ### macOS / Linux

 Building requires Wine (to run the compiler and tools).
 Any recent version should do.
-Apple Silicon Macs require Crossover 21.0.0, available from Homebrew as `wine-crossover`.
+Apple Silicon Macs require Crossover 21.0.0 or later, available from Homebrew as `wine-crossover`.
 See https://github.com/Gcenx/homebrew-wine/ for more details.
 Wine on Linux requires an x86 system.

 ### Windows